longnca/cpp-coding-practice/README.md

 2. Write a program in C++ to find the factorial of a number.
 3. Write a program in C++ to find the Greatest Common Divisor (GCD) of two numbers.
 4. Write a program in C++ to display the cube of the number up to an integer.
-5. Write a program in C++ to display the first n terms of the Fibonacci series.
-(Fibonacci series is a classic problem that tests understanding of loops and recursion.)
+5. Iterative Fibonacci: Write a program in C++ to display the first n terms of the Fibonacci series.
+(Compare with the exercise of Fibonacci using Recursive functions below).
 6. Write a program in C++ to display the numbers in reverse order.
 (Reversing numbers tests understanding of loops and arithmetic manipulations.)
 7. Write a program in C++ to check whether a number can be expressed as the sum of two prime numbers.
 (This problem involves loops, condition checking, and prime number logic, which are common in coding challenges.)
 8. Write a program in C++ to find the first and last digits of a number.
 (Extracting digits from a number is a basic yet essential skill in many numerical problems.)